rgmantovani/HpTuning/README.md

   * "ga" - Genetic Algorithm \[06\], implemented by the [*GA*](https://cran.r-project.org/web/packages/GA/index.html) package;
   * "eda" - Estimation of Distribution Algorithms (EDA) \[07\], implemented by the [*copulaedas*](https://cran.r-project.org/web/packages/copulaedas/index.html) package.

 * **epoch** - id of the repetition being executed.
 It controls the seed for reproducibility.
-We restric the range between 1 and 30.
+We restrict the range between 1 and 30.

 ### Running the code